AI Weekly: The state of machine learning in 2020

 “While some risks, such as physical safety, apply to only particular industries, it’s difficult to understand why universal risks aren’t recognized by a much higher proportion of respondents,” he said in the report.
 “It’s particularly surprising to see little improvement in the recognition and mitigation of this risk, given the attention to racial bias and other examples of discriminatory treatment, such as age-based targeting in job advertisements on social media.”

-Less surprising, the survey found an uptick in automation in some industries during the pandemic.
+Less surprisingly, the survey found an uptick in automation in some industries during the pandemic.
 VentureBeat reporters have found this to be true across industries like agriculture, construction, meatpacking, and shipping.

 “Most respondents at high performers say their organizations have increased investment in AI in each major business function in response to the pandemic, while less than 30% of other respondents say the same,” the report reads.